-The EN pin contains a trimmed, 1 μ A current source that can be used with a capacitor to implement a fixed desired delay in some sequenced power systems.
+The Enable pin contains a trimmed, $1 \mu A$ current source which can be used with a capacitor to implement a fixed desired delay in some sequenced power systems.
 The threshold level for power on is 1.24V with a hysteresis of 20 mV.